Regional Office, Tandojam

-The Drainage and Reclamation Institute of Pakistan (DRIP) is located at Tando Qaiser Road Tando Jam about 18 kilometers in the east of Hyderabad.
-The research activities at R&D farm (22 acres) are focused on crop water requirement and water conservation techniques to enhance the water productivity.
-DRIP research farm has attractive orchards of Mango, Guava, Lemon, and Jujube.
+The research activities at R&D farm (22 acres) of DRIP are focused on crop water requirement and water conservation techniques to enhance the water productivity.
+The farm has attractive orchards of Mango, Guava, Lemon, and Jujube.
 This office has conducted research on wheat, cotton, sugarcane and banana on raised beds, bed & furrow, ridges and disseminated to the farmers for broader adaptation.

 The Lysimeter is an experimental setup in which soil water relationship are studied under controlled conditions.
 Lysimeter name derived from a Greek word ‘Lysi’ meaning ‘Water’.
 There are 12 conventional type lysimeters, each measuring 3m x 3m x 5m.
 The farmers are applying the water to the crops without knowing the actual crop water requirement.
 To overcome this problem, the water requirements of the major crops namely wheat, cotton, sugarcane, rice, rapeseed-mustard, chili, sesame and sunflower have been determined through Lysimeter.
 The results and findings have been published and disseminated to the end users/farmers through farmer’s days.